godaddy/gasket/docs/guides/plugins.md

       return 'That subtle off-white coloring';
     },
     alibi: function () {
-      return 'Went to return some video tapes';
+      return 'Was returning some video tapes';
     }
   }
 }